 How to Build a DIY Home Batting Cage

 As a parent or coach of a little leaguer, you know just how quickly expenses can start to add up.
-Between the gear, the supplies and the traveling back and forth from practice and games, it may be tough to find the extra money for a home batting cage.
+Between the gear, the supplies, and the traveling back and forth from practice and games, it may be tough to find the extra money for a home batting cage.
+This is why we're going to lear how to build a batting cage on a budget.

 The flexibility you get when designing your own home batting cage means you can decide exactly how big or how small you want it.
 Plus, you’ll have the ability to build it while staying within whatever your budget may be.